munkhdorj-m/SQL-exercise-1/README.md

-# Pseudocode Exercise 1
+# SQL Exercise

+Sample data is given in data.txt file.
+You should execute sql code in database management system.

 ---

-## Exercise 1
+## 1. Find all customers from New York.

+## 2. List all electronics products, ordered by price in descending order.

+## 3. Count the total number of customers.

+## 4. Find the total revenue (sum of total_price) from all sales.

-Find the greater of two given numbers.
+## 5. Find the number of sales made after March 1, 2024.

----

-## Exercise 2
+## 6. Find the most expensive product.

+## 7. Find all sales where the quantity is more than 3.

-Find the product of the digits of a 3-digit number.
+## 8. Find the total number of items sold.

----

-## Exercise 3

-Find whether a given number is positive, negative, or zero.

----

-## Exercise 4

-Write pseudo code that tells a user that the number they entered is not a 5.
-If the input number is 5 output the "your number is 5”.

----

-## Exercise 5

-Find the difference between the largest and smallest digits of a 3-digit number.

 ---